-Basin Electric Power Cooperative's (Basin Electric's) 11 Transmission System Maintenance outposts are located across the cooperative's service area.
+Basin Electric's 11 Transmission System Maintenance outposts are located across the cooperative's service area.
 These outposts are home to the different trades associated with Transmission System Maintenance such as line workers, substation electricians, substation system protection technicians, and telecommunication technicians.
 These outpost locations also house support roles, including mechanic operators and warehouse staff.

 Line crews maintain more than 2,500 miles of transmission lines and infrastructure.
 The line crews are responsible for maintaining wood H-structures of 115-kilovolt (kV) and 230-kV lines and steel structures of 115, 230, and 345-kV lines.
-Basin Electric owns substation assets in 109 locations and maintains substation assets in 92 locations.
+Basin Electric owns substation assets in 106 locations and maintains substation assets in 89 locations.
 Substation crews are responsible for maintaining breakers, transformers, disconnect switches, and protective relays just to name a few.
 Basin Electric owns telecommunication assets in over 200 locations.
 Telecommunication crews are responsible for maintaining fiber optics, microwave radios, mobile radios, and multiplexors.

 Basin Electric is one of the few utilities that supplies electricity to both the Eastern and Western Interconnections.
-This separation of the national electric system is a result of historical transmission developments, geographic constraints, operational differences, as well as reliability considerations.
+This separation of the national electric system is a result of a lack of transmission capacity available to keep the eastern and western transmission systems of the United States connected reliably.